karthik/ddd/morgue/morgue.md

+# Morgue

+## Challenges -  Understanding tradeoffs

+To improve data impact it needs more time to prepare so it is easier to understand.

+Another challenge is in the gross total amount of documentation.
+Too much documentation can be overwhelming; too little and you don't know anything.
+For example, compare a folder with dozens of data files and several papers, to a single CSV file.
+The first is too much, and understanding it requires a high time cost.
+The second is too little; we don't know anything about what the data is or why it was collected.
+The challenge is to provide the right level of detail, somewhere between these two extremes.
+This changes depending on the impact of the data, and the task at hand.

+There are many features to consider when documenting, sharing, and publishing data.
+What format to store the data in?
+How do you describe the variables, observations, and collection methods?
+Do you include raw data?
+What about data used in analysis?
+What about metadata for the variables?
+And then there's licenses, and long term storage.
+It can be hard to know where to start, but together they all help make the data easier to understand.
+These features are not clearly described in the scientific literature in the context of including them alongside research.

+The research created from the 50 hectare plot, discussed in section \@ref(ex-data-1) - this dataset was challenging to understand without special domain expertise.

+Ultimately, creating good documentation has the same challenge as good writing: it takes time, and it can be hard to know when you are done.

+It can be hard to find the right amount of time to spend.
+Ideally, you want the gains in understanding not to be outweighed by the time taken to improve them.

+Impact is a difficult quantity to measure.

+To help explain these descriptive qualities of the data sharing, we discuss three datasets and their relationship of **Effort to prepare**, and **Ease of understanding** in section 5.

+One of the easiest solutions to making data available alongside an analysis is to include it in the same version controlled repository as the analysis scripts.
+This works well with the data file sizes are in the order of bytes to megabytes.
+When a reader clones the repository, the scripts and notebooks will be able to read all data files from relative paths with no further modifications to the code itself.
+Assuming the data would be useful beyond the context of the analysis, it would be beneficial to also archive it in a long-term repository.

 One language agnostic solution is to use the Open Knowledge Foundations Frictionless data spec, implemented in both R and Python.